ffalsepositive/udacity_projects/project_5_data_pipelines_with_airflow/README.md

 ## How to Run

-- 1. Create an Amazon Redshift Cluster.
+- Create an Amazon Redshift Cluster.
-- 2. On Airflow Interface Page >> Admin >> Connections, create AWS and Redshift connections with the names "aws_credentials" and "redshift".
+- On Airflow Interface Page >> Admin >> Connections, create AWS and Redshift connections with the names "aws_credentials" and "redshift".
-- 3. Run the DAG.
-On the operation, the tree view will be as the following figure:
+- Run the DAG.
+During the operation, the tree view will be as the following figure:

 <p align="left"><img src="images/airflow_process.png" style="height: 100%; width: 100%; max-width: 2000px" /></p>